BUILDS-/Config-File-Cache/rharwood/Debian/README.txt

 .cabal - xmonad packaging
 .canto - the canto news reader (rss, etc.).
 Won't track you but it might take all your processing power in an inexplicable pythony networking mess.
 .emacs - hi I like emacs
-|etc|pommed.conf - sits at /etc/pommed.conf where it acts as the configuration file for the Apple laptop key handler, pommed.
+!etc!pommed.conf - sits at /etc/pommed.conf where it acts as the configuration file for the Apple laptop key handler, pommed.
 .getmail - currently deactivated, but was working as a backend to sup .mpdconf - for mpd.
 Magic socket code here.
 .mpdmonitor.sh - script for my xmobar to display currently playing track.
 Note that there is currently a bug in mpc that prevents wait from working correctly, so this is necessary.
 The scheduling stuff isn't really necessary, but it helped with testing.